The biggest airport in the world has opened

 Surrounded by nearly 70 square miles of forest, top airport design features include five traditional Chinese gardens in the passenger waiting areas for international and domestic flights.
 Colours and materials have been selected that reflect Chinese culture, with clean, curved lines and open spaces.
 Flowing pillars run from the vaulted roof, where natural light filters in from large windows.
 Energy efficiency is key to the airport’s design, with shading strategies and high-performance glazing.

 Which airlines will operate from Beijing Daxing International?

-Once completed, Beijing Daxing International Airport will become the hub for Skyteam, one of the top global airline groups.
+Beijing Daxing International Airport will be the hub for Skyteam, one of the top global airline groups.
 Its Chinese members include China Southern Airlines and China Eastern Airlines, two of the country’s ‘big three’ carriers.
-Beijing Capital Airlines will also be relocated to Daxing and other Skyteam members such as Korean Air and Delta will operate at the airport.
-Capital International Airport will remain the base for Air China, Hainan Airlines and Grand China Air.
+Beijing Capital Airlines has also relocated to Daxing and other Skyteam members such as Korean Air and Delta operate at the airport.
+Capital International Airport remains the base for Air China, Hainan Airlines and Grand China Air.